 When a sound wave travels through the ear canal, it vibrates the eardrum, which causes three tiny bones to quiver, which jiggles the inner ear fluid.
 Tiny hair cells then convert the wave into an electrical signal to the brain, which filters different sounds into recognizable patterns.
 It sounds pretty complicated, doesn’t it?
 Yet this is how humans hear.

 But how do we listen?
-Well, listening then takes the recognized pattern and concentrates on its meaning and asks follow up questions.
+Well, listening then takes the recognized pattern, concentrates on its meaning, and asks follow up questions.
 It may even repeat what was said for clarification.
 Make no mistake about it.
 Hearing is a biological miracle, but listening is an acquired skill.
-Here are 5 ways to be a good listener to your kids:
+Here are 5 ways to be a good listener to your kids.

-- Listen patiently.
 People think faster than they speak.
 Children often take longer than adults to find the right word.
-Listen as though you have plenty of time.
+Listen to your kids as though you have plenty of time.

 Avoid cutting children off before they have finished speaking.
 It is easy to form an opinion or reject children’s views before they finish what they have to say.
 It may be difficult to listen respectfully and not correct misconceptions, but respect their right to have and express their opinions.